abachleda/FM_e-services/submeters_energy_share/README.md

 #Output data

-The output of the service include json file with calculated submeters share in total energy consumption.
+The output of the service include json file with calculated submeters share in total energy consumption, stored in /output.
 The information include timestamp, considered period and all submeters listed with relevant share in total energy consumption of the building.
-Additionaly there is a report generated
+Additionaly there the generated report is saved in the location output/reports.